1. Home

 What is a catalytic converter?

-First introduced in 1973, a catalytic converter (or “cat”) is a crucial component of a modern vehicle’s emissions control system.
-Cats reduce the release of specific pollutants (such as carbon monoxide, nitric oxide, nitrogen dioxide and hydrocarbons) by converting them into carbon dioxide or steam using rare earth metals (like platinum, rhodium or palladium).
+A catalytic converter (or “cat”) is a crucial component of a modern vehicle’s emissions control system.
+Cats reduce the release of certain pollutants (such as carbon monoxide, nitric oxide, nitrogen dioxide and hydrocarbons) by converting them into carbon dioxide or steam using rare earth metals (like platinum, rhodium or palladium).

 The catalytic converter is typically under the car — usually right after the exhaust headers transition into the exhaust pipe.
 To find it, just look under your vehicle and trace backward from the exhaust tip toward the engine.